 The Banks are subject to regulatory restrictions that limit their ability to transfer funds to the Company.
-As of December 31, 2021, funds available for dividend payments from COBNA and CONA were \$531 million and \$447 million, respectively.
+As of March 31, 2022, there were \$892 million of funds available for dividend payments from COBNA and no funds available for dividend payments from CONA.
 Certain provisions in our borrowing agreements or the borrowing agreements of our subsidiaries may limit our subsidiaries' ability to pay dividends to us or our ability to pay dividends to our stockholders.
-For additional information on regulatory restrictions on transfer of funds or capital distributions between the Banks and the Company, see "MD&A-Capital Management-Dividend Policy and Stock Purchases" in our 2021 Form 10-K.
+For additional information on regulatory restrictions on transfer of funds or capital distributions between the Banks and the Company, see "MD&A-Capital Management-Dividend Policy and Stock Purchases" in our Q1 2022 Form 10-Q.

-(2) Reflects on- and off-balance sheet amounts based on the Basel III Capital Rule for supplementary leverage ratio.
+Reflects on- and off-balance sheet amounts based on the Basel III Capital Rule for supplementary leverage ratio.